benface/tailwindcss-typography/README.md

   text-overflow: clip;
 }

-/* disableable with the "hyphens" option */ .hyphens-none {
+/* generated when the "hyphens" option is set to true */ .hyphens-none {
   hyphens: none;
 }